hanselomondi/fuata/README.md

   <p>
     In the diagram above, you can see a visual representation of the DAG with its different types of nodes: Blob, Tree and Commit objects.
     The commits are the top references.
 They point to other commits as well as the root tree created during the creation of a commit.
-The tree represents a directory or subdirectories and they can point to blobs.
+The tree represents a directory or subdirectories, and they can point to blobs.
 A blob represents a file.
 The most recent commit is pointed to by the HEAD; a symbolic link to a file in refs folder, that holds the actual hash of the commit.
   </p>
 </div>